duneroadrunner/SaferCPlusPlus/README.md

         auto xs_nii_vector1_xscpobj = mse::make_xscope(mse::nii_vector<int>{ 1, 2, 3 });
         /* first we demonstrate some resizing operations on the nii_vector<> */ /* Note that the standard emplace(), insert() and erase() member functions return an iterator.
-Since nii_vector<> doesn't support "implicit" iterators (i.e. iterators generated from the native "this" pointer) those operations are provided by free functions that take an explicit (safe) "this" pointer used to generate and return an explicit iterator. */ mse::push_back(&xs_nii_vector1_xscpobj, 4/*value*/);
+Since nii_vector<> doesn't support "implicit reference" iterators (i.e. iterators generated from the native "this" pointer) those operations are provided by free functions that take an explicit (safe) "this" pointer used to generate and return an "explicit reference" iterator. */ mse::push_back(&xs_nii_vector1_xscpobj, 4/*value*/);
         mse::erase(&xs_nii_vector1_xscpobj, 2/*position index*/);
         mse::insert(&xs_nii_vector1_xscpobj, 1/*position index*/, 5/*value*/);